PRODUCT INFO Asus ROG Strix Z370-E Gaming X Motherboard Manufacture Asus Available at View at Amazon

 These slots have been designated as: –

 There is a CMOS battery right below the second PCIe slot.
 The second and fifth PCIe slots are Safeslots.
-Featuring a new single step, insert molding, manufacturing process that integrates fortifying metal and additional solder points, Safeslot provides stronger PCIe device retention (1.6X) and greater shearing resistance (1.8X).
+Featuring a new single-step, insert molding, and manufacturing process that integrates fortifying metal and additional solder points, Safeslot provides stronger PCIe device retention (1.6X) and greater shearing resistance (1.8X).